swannodette/baduk/_posts/2017-01-31-go-servers.markdown

 the *massive* community of Go players in China, Korea and Japan.
-Recently, I've been spending more and more time on Tygem and Fox and I've come to really enjoy it even as I find myself getting beat up lot.
+Recently, I've been spending more and more time on Tygem and Fox and I've come to really enjoy it even as I find myself getting beat up a lot.

-What people say is true, there's lots sandbaggers and you frequently encounter some non-verbal rudeness when the game is clearly over.
-But after playing many games on these servers these issues don't really bother me anymore.
-I find myself really, really enjoying the fighting heavy play style.
-It really drives home how weak my middle game really is.
+What people say is true, there's many sandbaggers and you frequently encounter some non-verbal rudeness when the game is clearly over.
+But these issues don't really bother me anymore, and I find myself really, really enjoying the fighting heavy play style.
+It certainly drives home how weak my middle game really is.
 I'm learning to always check whether an aggressive looking move is just an overplay.
 I'm developing a sense of when to back down or step up to a fight.
 I'm finding games often quickly leave the books where I'm left to my own devices and I simply need to *try something* instead of burning time trying to calculate (check it in review!).
 These are all weaknesses in my own game so this is welcome game experience.
 Go is such a dynamic and active game and it's refreshing for me to see that perspective on Fox and Tygem.

 The only problem is if you're not a Windows users.
 Until I started playing Go, I really had no need for Windows outside of the occasional